 Centre Class of 2019 • Double Major: Art History and Studio Art

 The Jones Visual Arts Center is equipped with an outstanding studio facility with ample space for creating ceramics.
 Our firing options rival those offered at any large university.
 Courses are designed for students to pursue their aesthetic sensibilities within the structure of specific assignments.
 In our studios, technical knowledge is coupled with creative intent.

 Direct observation is emphasized as students work in a variety of media: charcoal, graphite, pastels, and oil paint.
 Students develop the ability to draw what they see and turn that into pictures, learning perspective, modeling with light and shade, and the principles of design.
 Intermediate and advanced students devote particular attention to studying the human figure and anatomy.

 The combination of excellent instruction and hours of hands-on learning make the Centre glass experience one of the best in the nation.
 The glass-blowing studio, complete with an observation area, is the only facility of its kind in the region.
-As a student in the art of glass, you’ll get a chance to work along side glass artist Stephen Rolfe Powell.

 Photography & Moving Image

 The curriculum incorporates the history of photography, video, and cinema; exposure to a wide range of photographic, video, and film artists; technical instruction; brainstorming and creativity exercises; and frequent critiques.
 Students work with professional-level equipment, hardware, and software to develop motion pictures and create photographic prints.